mainmatter/playbook/src/development-process/README.md

 self-assign it (not all issue trackers allow assigning issues to more than one person at a time so if multiple engineers collaborate on an issue, they might have to choose one to assign it to).
-Issues are only assigned once work on them actually starts – pre-assigning issues during planning or afterwards block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
+Issues are only assigned once work on them actually starts – pre-assigning issues during planning or afterward block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
 If an issue is being worked on by multiple team members sequentially (e.g. first the designer for